peterhinch/micropython-async/v3/docs/DRIVERS.md

 messaging.

 A task subscribes to a topic with an `agent`.
 This is stored by the broker.
-When the broker publishes a message, the `agent` of each task subscribed to its topic will be triggered.
+When the broker publishes a message, every `agent` subscribed to the message topic will be triggered.
 In the simplest case the `agent` is a `Queue` instance: the broker puts the topic and message onto the subscriber's queue for retrieval.